robertlanchsweerdt/WD94_StaticLayout/README.md

 This is an assignment by [Eleven Fifty Academy](https://elevenfifty.org/) related to earning the Gold Badge.

-This assignment is titled Static Layout.
+This assignment is titled Static Layout, and intended to demonstrate skill-set using HTML5 and CSS.

 ## Instructions